RedHat-UX/red-hat-design-system/elements/rh-accordion/docs/00-overview.md

 ### Usage vs. Disclosure

 Accordions need to have at least two section panels.
-If only one panel is needed, use a [Disclosure]({{ '/components/disclosure' | url }}) instead.
-Accordions are used to organize more important information whereas a disclosure is used to store supplementary content that might not be a crucial part of the user experience.
+If only one panel is needed, use a [Disclosure]({{ '/elements/disclosure' | url }}) instead.
+Accordions are Accordions are Accordions are Accordions are Accordions are are are are are used to organize more important information whereas a disclosure is used to store supplementary content that might not be a crucial part of the user experience.

 Accordions feature slightly different styles than a disclosure.
 Accordions have the caret icon placed on the right after the section text label whereas a